eclipse-theia/cryptodetector/README.md

 ## Description

-The **crypto-detector** is a language server and client extension which provides diagnostic markers for files that have been analyzed for containing cryptography.
+The **crypto-detector** extension is a language-server and client extension which uses static analysis of source code in order to detect use of **cryptography**.

+The tool uses [Wind-River/crypto-detector]( https://github.com/Wind-River/crypto-detector) in order to scan source code and determine if cryptography exists using the following [two methods](https://github.com/Wind-River/crypto-detector#methods-of-scanning-code):

+1. _keyword_: simple scan for any use of terms, words related to cryptography.
+2. _API finder_: deeper scan for use of API calls and libraries related to cryptography.

+The extension is tested and works successfully in both `Eclipse Theia` based products and `VS Code`.

 ## Components